 The Next Phase of Our Journey

 LauraLynn continues to provide long-term residential care for a small number of children and young people with profound intellectual and physical disabilities.
 In keeping with national policy we no longer accepting referrals or admissions for this service.

-The next phase of our journey will reflect a changing emphasis in our service towards an expansion of community based respite, home support, transitional care and crisis care as well as end-of-life care for children and their families.
-Our aim is to build on the excellence of care we have at LauraLynn House and enable all families regardess of where they live, who need care to access it.
-Our recently launched LauraLynn@HOME programme in June 2014, is being piloted in two HSE regions in Ireland.
+The next phase of our journey will reflect a changing emphasis in our service towards an expansion of Family Support, Symptom Management, End-of-Life Care, Bereavement Support and Direct Care for children and their families.
+Our aim is to build on the excellence of care we have at LauraLynn House and enable all families regardless of where they live, who need care to access it.
+Our LauraLynn@HOME programme, started in June 2014 and is in two HSE regions in Ireland.
 It provides respite hospice care in the comfort of the family home and is delivered by experienced children’s nurses and health care assistants and supported by LauraLynn, Children’s Hospice.

-As part of this strategy, LauraLynn recently established a Clinical Education & Research Department providing a range of accredited educational programmes and initiatives to healthcare professionals and others involved or interested in children’s palliative care.
+As part of this strategy, LauraLynn recently established a Clinical Education & Training Department providing a range of accredited educational programmes and initiatives to healthcare professionals and others involved or interested in children’s palliative care.
 This development is key to ensuring the development of qualified and highly skilled staff in the area of children’s palliative and intellectual disabilities.
 It facilitates, pioneers and coordinates research and service evaluation to underpin the clinical training and education that we offer to all health professionals.